iPad Air 3

 The iPad Air uses the first-generation Apple Pencil.
 Previously reserved for the iPad Pro line, the Apple Pencil has since propagated through the entire iPad lineup.
 With the laminated display of this model, using the Apple Pencil on its screen still feels as natural as ever.

-The Apple Pencil charges via the iPad's lightning connector and does not offer the magnetic charging capabilities required to use the second-generation pencil.
+The Apple Pencil charges via the iPad's lightning connector.
+It does not offer the magnetic attachment and wireless-charging capabilities required for the second-generation pencil.
 The newer Apple Pencil is only compatible with 2018 and later iPad Pro and the iPad Air 4.

-Of note, even though this iPad shares many similarities with the 10.5-inch iPad Pro, it is missing one key element.
-There is no ProMotion display, which means you are not getting the automatically-adjustable 120Hz refresh rate that iPad Pros have.
+Although this iPad shares many similarities with the 10.5-inch iPad Pro, it is missing one key element.
+There is no ProMotion display, which means you are not getting the automatically-adjustable 120Hz refresh rate that recent iPad Pros have.

-The Smart Connector was launched with the original iPad Pro with the hope that third-party accessory makers could design new pro accessories with an easy connection.
-Very few accessories ever took advantage of this and almost all were keyboards.
+Apple launched the Smart Connector with the original iPad Pro in 2015, hoping third-party accessory makers would design new pro accessories with an easy connection.
+Very few accessories ever took advantage of this – and almost all were keyboards.
 The Apple Smart Keyboard is what Appleinsider recommends for the iPad Air, along with these accessories.

 Cameras and Speakers

 The rear camera is 8MP and capable of capturing Live Photos in wide color, though it's limited to 1080p video recording.
 Apple updated the front-facing camera this generation to 7MP, allowing for 1080P FaceTime and video.

 The audio is limited to two stereo speakers, unlike the four in the iPad Pro line.
 These speakers still sound great, although it is easy to block one of the speaker grates when holding the iPad.